Convergence Bound and Critical Batch Size of Muon Optimizer: Experimental Details

-For the hybrid Muon optimizer, we applied the Muon update rule (Momentum SGD with a high momentum coefficient of 0.999) to all convolutional layers in the \resnet{} model, excluding the initial input layer.
-All other parameters, including biases, batch normalization parameters, and the final linear layer, were updated using AdamW.
-The number of parameters updated by each optimizer component is listed in Table~\ref{tab:param_counts}.
-For the standard AdamW and Momentum SGD experiments, the respective optimizer was applied uniformly to all model parameters.
+{ \paragraph{Optimizer Configuration (Vision)} For the hybrid Muon optimizer, we applied the Muon update to all convolutional layers in \resnet{} (excluding the input stem).
+Biases, batch-norm parameters, and the final linear layer were updated by AdamW.
+For standard AdamW and Momentum SGD, the respective optimizer was applied to all parameters. }